Mubelotix/lightGrep/README.md

 ### Conclusion

 This example once again shows the superiority of Rust and its ecosystem.
-JavaCC is no longer a relevant choice for most parsing tasks in 2024.